• Skip to primary navigation

 Why is Château de Brissac famous?

-With its 48 meters height, the castle of Brissac is one of the highest castles in Europe, if not the highest.
+At 48 meters high, Château de Brissac is one of the tallest castles in Europe, if not the tallest if you consider the habitable floors.
 To give you an idea, this corresponds to a modern 15-story building!

 The castle, with its atypical ceiling heights, offers 7 levels of living space and 204 living rooms.